 Look at the market research alongside your own business metrics and ask yourself, “Do I have a customer acquisition problem or a market size problem?”

 If you have a customer acquisition problem, investing more sales and marketing may help.
 Explore non-dilutive forms of capital to solve this problem.
-Look at government grants, bank credit, revenue loans, and so on.
+Look at government grants, bank credit, non-dilutive debt capital, and so on.
 If—and only if—you have exhausted all these options, go talk to a venture capital firm.

 On the other hand, if you have a problem with market size (i.e. there isn’t a big enough market for you to grow exponentially), it doesn’t necessarily mean you don’t have a valid business.
 It just means that your growth will be slower as you expand to reach your full potential in your existing markets.